Factbox: Obama, Romney to square off in presidential debates

 SECOND PRESIDENTIAL DEBATE

-The second presidential encounter will be in a "town meeting" format and voters will directly question the candidates on many issues, according to the Commission on Presidential Debates' website.
+The second presidential encounter will be in a "town meeting" format and voters will directly question the candidates on myriad issues, according to the CPD's website.

 THIRD PRESIDENTIAL DEBATE